Snake Beans Growing

 Snake Beans Growing Zone

 Snake beans growing has long been practiced in Asia.
-Indeed snake beans probably originated in South China.
+Indeed snake beans (also known as yard-long beans or asparagus beans) probably originated in South China.
 They do enjoy warmer, humid climates and consistent rainfall.
 Consequently, this makes them perfect for the tropics!

 There are a number of varieties of snake bean.
 We have looked for varieties that are more suitable to our warmer, wetter climates.
 Hence one of the best varieties for the tropics is Green Pod Kaohsiung.